limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![Authenticated](/assets/images/posts/google-ctf-beginners-quest-part-1/45147773.png)

 Well, this still doesn't give us the flag.
-We have to dig deeper in the memory.
+We've to dig deeper in the memory.

 _XOR operation with `0xc7`._